Northland kauri sanctuary established in Takou Bay to safeguard native tree from dieback threat

 Although the project was on Māori land, it would benefit all New Zealanders, Munro said.

-Harry Kent, of Te Uru Rākau (formerly Forestry NZ), said the project was ''internationally significant''.
+Harry Kent, a senior advisor with Te Uru Rākau (formerly Forestry NZ), said the project was ''internationally significant''.

 He nicknamed it Nora's Ark after Nora Rameka, a Ngāti Rehia kuia who is the driving force behind the sanctuary and virtually everything else that happens at Takou Bay.